isomerpages/nparks-biodiversity/_festival-highlights/Community Programmes and Activities.md

 <p>The talk will conclude with some general pointers on ethical behavour
 in the field closing off with a short Q&amp;A session.</p>
 <p></p>
-<p>Speaker: Mr Loke Peng Fai, member of Nature Photography Society, Singapore.</p>
+<p>Speaker: Mr. Loke Peng Fai, member of Nature Photography Society, Singapore.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Click <a href="https://nlb.libcal.com/event/5904590?image" rel="noopener nofollow" target="_blank">here</a> to